 - Do you know your audience

-- Don’t be too aggressive in pitching the media
+- Don’t be too aggressive in raising the media

-- Research what they’re looking for and pitch them accordingly
+- Research what they’re looking for and list them accordingly

-- Don’t give up if you don’t get a response right away- keep pitching!
+- Don’t give up if you don’t respond immediately- keep growing!

 - Do include a compelling headline.